U of U News

 The U-Smart lab is currently looking for talented and self-motivated Postdoctoral Scholars and PhD students who are passionate to pursue their PhD degree towards shaping the future sustainable and resilient power and energy systems.
-The Postdoctoral Scholars and PhD students will work on funded projects and receive full funding and benefits.
+The Postdoctoral Scholars and PhD students will work on funded projects and receive competitive salary and benefits.

 We are specifically looking for candidates with one or more majors in electrical engineering, industrial engineering, operations research, computer science and economics.
 The prospective students should have strong knowledge base in mathematical optimization techniques and economics, preferably in the context of power and energy systems.